 Instructions

-- Grease and line an 8x8 pan with parchment paper, with two sides overhanging to use as handles.
-In a large saucepan, bring chicken (or veggie) broth and milk to a boil.
+- In a large saucepan, bring broth and almond milk to a boil.
 Once boiling, turn heat down to medium.
-Slowly add polenta into saucepan, whisking constantly.
-Reduce heat immediately to medium-low or low, continuing to whisk almost constantly until thick and creamy, about 7-8 minutes.
-You'll want a lower heat that keeps it from splattering.
+Slowly add polenta into the saucepan, whisking constantly.
+Reduce heat to low, continuing to whisk almost constantly until thick and creamy, about 7-8 minutes.

-- Refrigerate for two hours or overnight.
-When ready to bake, preheat oven to 450 degrees Fahrenheit.
-Gently lift out slab of polenta using parchment handles and transfer to cutting board.
-Slice polenta into 18 (4 x 1-inch) strips and place onto a greased baking sheet.
+- Gently lift out slab of polenta using parchment handles and transfer to cutting a board.
+Slice polenta into 18 (4 x 1-inch) strips and place onto a greased parchment-lined baking sheet.
 Brush each strip with olive oil and sprinkle with salt.

 - Bake for 15 minutes, carefully flip over strips, and bake for about 10 to 15 minutes more or until crispy and browned on the edges.
+Serve warm.

 Nutrition